Royal Scottish National Orchestra: History

 In January 2011, the RSNO announced the appointment of Peter Oundjian as its next music director, as of the 2012–2013 season, with an initial contract of 4 years.
 In October 2011, Thomas Søndergård was named the orchestra's principal guest conductor, as of the 2012–2013 season, with an initial contract of 3 years for 3 programmes per year.
 In 2015, the orchestra took up new residence at the RSNO Centre and Glasgow Royal Concert Hall.
 Oundjian concluded his tenure as RSNO music director after the close of the 2017–2018 season.

 In May 2017, the RSNO announced the appointment of Søndergård as its next music director, effective with the 2018-2019 season.
 In February 2021, the RSNO announced the extension of Søndergård's contract as music director through autumn 2024.
 In April 2023, the RSNO announced a one-year extension of Søndergård's contract as music director through the 2024-2025 season.
+Søndergård is scheduled to conclude his tenure as RSNO music director at the close of the 2025-2026 season and subsequently to take the title of music director emeritus.

 In June 2017, the RSNO appointed Elim Chan as its principal guest conductor, effective 2018, following her first guest-conducting appearance with the RSNO in January 2017 and a return engagement a fortnight later as an emergency substitute for Neeme Järvi.
 In 2022, Patrick Hahn first guest-conducted the RSNO as an emergency substitute conductor.
 Chan concluded her tenure as principal guest conductor of the RSNO in March 2023.
 In March 2024, the RSNO announced the appointment of Hahn as its next principal guest conductor, effective with the 2024-2025 season.

 In December 2018, the RSNO announced the appointment of Alistair Mackie as its next chief executive, effective April 2019.

+In December 2025, Giedrė Šlekytė first guest-conducted the RSNO.
+She returned for recording sessions with the orchestra in 2026.
+In May 2026, the RSNO announced the appointment of Šlekytė as its next music director, effective with the 2027-2028 season.
+She took the title of RSNO music director-designate with immediate effect. Šlekytė is the first female conductor to be named music director of the Royal Scottish National Orchestra.

 RSNO Chorus and RSNO Junior Chorus

 The affiliated choruses of the RSNO are the RSNO Chorus and the RSNO Junior Chorus.
 The RSNO Chorus evolved from a choir formed in 1843 to sing the first full performance of Handel's Messiah in Scotland, in April 1844.
 In addition to its commitment to the RSNO, the Chorus performs independently and has toured worldwide.
-The current chorus director is Gregory Batsleer.
+The current chorus director is Stephen Doughty.

 In 1978, Jean Kidd formed the RSNO Junior Chorus.
 In 1994 its director became Christopher Bell and then in 2018 it changed to Patrick Barrett.
 The RSNO Junior Chorus has a membership of around 400 singers, aged from eight to eighteen.
 The members learn to sing using the Kodály method.